apache/accumulo-website/_docs-2/administration/monitoring-metrics.md

 <img src="{{ site.baseurl }}/images/accumulo-monitor-1.png" alt="monitor overview"/>
 </a>

-Note: If the ZooKeeper information is not available on the Overview page, you may need to enable the `stat` [four-letter-word][zk-4lw] command, because the monitor uses this command to retrieve ZooKeeper information.

 The Master Server, Tablet Servers, and Tables pages display metrics grouped in different ways (e.g. by tablet server or by table).
 Metrics typically include number of entries (key/value pairs), ingest and query rates.
 The number of running scans, major and minor compactions are in the form _number_running_ (_number_queued_).